DialloOracle/analytics-ai/data-mesh/data-mesh-integration/introduction/introduction.md

 In this workshop, you will complete the following labs:

-- Prepare Data for Pipeline
+- Stream Data
-- Review Microservices
-- Create OML model
-- Create pipeline
-- Data feed and validation
+- Analyze Data Products
-- Analyze Data Products in OAS
+- Analyze Streaming Data

 ### Prerequisites